johannes-b/monolith/Readme.md

 # Ticket Monster Monolith to Microservices

-This is project is a monorepo of projects that illustrate migrating a monolith application to microservices on Cloud Foundry.
+This project is a monorepo of projects that illustrate migrating a monolith application to microservices on Cloud Foundry.
+For this journey, a blog post series explains the required concepts and best practices.
+Open the initial blog: [Fearless Monolith to Microservices Migration – A guided journey](https://blog-authoring.lab.dynatrace.org/news/blog/fearless-monolith-to-microservices-migration-a-guided-journey/) that guides you through the different stages and projects in a structured manner.
+(A summary of the steps is shown in the Instructions section below.)

-The blog series that explains this migration journey can be found here: [this blog series](https://blog-authoring.lab.dynatrace.org/news/blog/fearless-monolith-to-microservices-migration-a-guided-journey/)

 ## Overview